glisak/Rhetos-wiki/Using-the-Domain-Object-Model.md

 ### Save data

 Entity's repository class has a `Save(...)` method, that receives a list of records to insert, update and delete.
-There are also simples extension methods available for those operations (Insert, Update, Delete) that will internally call the Save method.
+There are also simples extension methods available for those operations (`Insert`, `Update`, `Delete`) that will internally call the Save method.

 This example uses the table `Common.Principal`, that is available in the CommonConcept package.